 Criterion B: Eligibility requirements met by another operator under the 2022 CGP.
 The construction site's discharges and discharge-related activities were already addressed in another operator's valid certification of eligibility for your "action area" under eligibility Criterion A, C, D, E, or F of the 2022 CGP and you have confirmed that no additional ESA-listed species and/or designated critical habitat under the jurisdiction of USFWS and/or NMFS not considered in the that certification may be present or located in the "action area."
 To certify your eligibility under this criterion, there must be no lapse of NPDES permit coverage in the other CGP operator's certification.
-By certifying eligibility under this criterion, you agree to comply with any conditions upon which the other CGP operator's certification under this permit and list any measures that you must comply with.
+By certifying eligibility under this criterion, you agree to comply with any conditions upon which the other CGP operator's certification was based.
+You must include in your NOI the NPDES ID from the other 2022 CGP operator's notification of authorization under this permit and list any measures that you must comply with.
 If your certification is based on another 2022 CGP operator's certification C, you must provide EPA with the relevant supporting information required of existing dischargers in Criterion C.